Is it Better to Sell a House Furnished or Unfurnished?

 Cons of selling a furnished house

-The housing market has changed drastically, and houses are selling very quickly in some cases.
-Depending on the market, there may be little to no benefit in showcasing a home furnished.
+The housing market has changed drastically, and houses are selling very quickly in hot markets.
+Depending on the market in your area, there may be little to no benefit in showcasing a home furnished.

 Expensive with a questionable ROI